56 Almost Effortless Ways to Save Money

 Skip the dry cleaner

 Dry clean your delicate clothes at home using Dryel, a do-it-yourself kit that will save money and time by avoiding a trip to the dry cleaner’s.
-(Check out these 17 totally legitimate ways to get free money from the government!)

 Try a virtual workout